Last updated on May 13, 2019

 All i can say is that i hate [Backupify] like a fat kid hates exercise.
 Let's forget about the random failures for no particular reason.
 Let's forget about the UI that makes you want to open a vein and wait for sweet relief.
 Do [Backupify] know the meaning of the words "reporting" or "notification"?

-Backupify failed 9 of 20 our backup test cases, user experience turned out to be as described above.
-We felt it is important to mention Backupify before it's competitors, as it has the largest customer base.
-But we will not provide further details as the solution is barely workable, to the extent that it doesn't constitute real competition.
+When testing, we faced persistent "500" errors when attempting to sign in the application.
+When we were able to sign in, the user experience turned out to be exactly as described above.
+Backupify failed 9 of 21 our backup test cases.
+Nevertheless, we felt it is important to mention Backupify before any other alternatives, as Backupify still has the largest customer base.
+We will not provide further details as the platform is barely working, to the extent that it doesn't constitute real competition.

 Spanning Google Apps Backup